o3de/o3de.org/content/docs/userguide/shaders/intro.md

 ---
-description: ' See the available shader reference for game object materials in &ALYlong;. '
+description: ' See the available shader reference for game object materials in Amazon Lumberyard. '
 title: Shader Reference
 ---
 # Shader Reference {#shader-ref-intro}